I was born in Ankara in 1986 and have loved glass since my childhood.

+One of my most vivid memories was when my grandmother offered two pendants to me.
+One was glass, the other one was wood.
 I chose the glass one, and all my life I made the same selection.

 In 2016 I married Şahin Özdemir who is a flameworker like me.
 We moved to Serbia-Belgrade last year and now we work in a bigger studio together.
-We are teaching lampwork, for those who want to learn glass art.
+We are teaching lampwork, for those who want learn glass art.

 I believe that the learning process of glass is never ending.
 I do my best to learn something new every day.
 Thanks to International Denizli Glass Biennial of Turkey, I attend the workshop of famous and pioneer glass artists every two years such as Lucio Bubacco, Gianni Toso, Simone Crestani, Tom Galbrait, Christian Arnold and Julie Anne Denton.
 It was great honour for my husband and I to be demo artists for the biennial on 5-7 May 2017.
 We were invited again to the 5th International Denizli Glass Biennial in 2019 Nature inspires me.

 I was born in Ankara, 1984.
 My father is a glass artist who creates designs with cold glass techniques.

 Due to the long time that I spent in his workshop throughout my childhood, I learned the particulars of working with cold glass techniques.
 Since then, one way or the other, my life has always been intertwined with glass.

 In 2013, I left my full-time job and following my personal interest, started a lampwork studio.
 As a result of my efforts, I started making decorative products using the glass-blowing technique within a couple months.

 After meeting my wife, who is a glass bead artist, I have started making glass beads as well as glass marbles.
 In order to improve my art and learn new techniques, I have participated in the workshops of Ömer Meral, Tom Galbraith and Simone Crestaine.

 In October 2017, we moved to Belgrade, the capital of Serbia.
 We are continuing our work in this city where we have built ourselves a new life and a workshop.

-a workshop.
 We organise workshops and courses at beginner, intermediate and advanced levels for people who are eager to learn glass art.